bytejutsu/report/part_3_building_a_real_time_web_app/chapter_7_overview_on_how_to_build_a_web_app/README.md

 However, because web apps are mostly structured in a way that takes advantage of reusing HTML components like the **navigation section** and the **footer**.
 Most web apps use a **main layout** HTML page from which the rest of HTML pages inherit the parent's layout (including the **header tags**).

-//todo: show diagram of how a html web app is structured using layouts and anchor links

 {% hint style="danger" %}

 HTML doesn't support including external HTML files.
 For that you need to use javascript or PHP to be able to include the HTML programmatically.